 However, the ping-pong of ideas is the most relevant for someone like me because I deeply resonate with real situations managed by real people in real life.
 This is the right spot to discover such stories.

 Roles and responsabilities

-Being a leader makes it quite tempting to act like a hero and try to solve all sort of things by yourself.
+Being a leader makes it quite tempting to act like a hero and try to solve all sorts of things by yourself.
 You know it better in the end, right?
 Not really.

-The guys and gals of The Watercooler helped me realise that this is conclusive for a leader and it highlights if he or she does a great job or not.
-It’s nobody else’s mission to be up-to-date with the big picture, and to create the best playground for people to shine.
+The guys and gals of The Watercooler helped me realize that this is conclusive for a leader and it highlights if he or she does a great job or not.
+It’s nobody else’s mission to be up-to-date with the big picture and to create the best playground for people to shine.

-If you’re a leader in your organization or plan to be, The Watercooler tribe is the right place to kick-off.
-By belonging there you have plenty of chances to avoid some hard lessons and gather small wins faster and safer.
+If you’re a leader in your organization or plan to be, The Watercooler is the right place to kick off.
+By joining this growing community you will have plenty of chances to avoid hard lessons and gather small wins faster and safer.
 I’m excited to explore what’s next, but I’m already thrilled that I have discovered Claire Lew a year ago.
 I hope one day I’ll be a leader as good as her.
-Maybe you want that too.
+Maybe you want that, too.